Semantic Edge Detection with Diverse Deep Supervision: Methodology

 \subsection{Implementation Details}

-We implement our algorithm using the well-known deep learning framework of Caffe \cite{jia2014caffe}.
+\revise{We implement our method using the well-known deep learning framework of Caffe \cite{jia2014caffe}.
 The proposed network is built on ResNet \cite{he2016deep}.
-We follow CASENet \cite{yu2017casenet} to change the strides of the first and fifth convolution blocks from 2 to 1.
-The \textit{atrous} algorithm is used to keep the receptive field sizes the same as the original ResNet.
-We also follow CASENet to pre-train the convolution blocks on the COCO dataset \cite{lin2014microsoft}.
-The network is optimized with stochastic gradient descent (SGD). \revise{Each SGD iteration chooses 10 images at uniformly random and crops a $352 \times 352$ patch from each of them.} The weight decay and momentum are set to 0.0005 and 0.9, respectively.
-We use the learning rate policy of ``poly", in which the current learning rate equals the base one multiplying $(1-curr\_iter/max\_iter)^{power}$.
+We follow CASENet \cite{yu2017casenet} to change the strides of the first and fifth convolution blocks from 2 to 1, so that the output scales of five convolution blocks are $1$, $1/2$, $1/4$, $1/8$, and $1/8$ compared to the input image, respectively.
+The \textit{atrous} algorithm is used to keep the receptive field sizes the same as original ResNet.
+Specifically, from the second convolution block to the fourth, we use dilated convolutions with a dilation rate of 2; for the fifth block, we use a dilation rate of 4.} We also follow CASENet to pre-train the convolution blocks on the COCO dataset \cite{lin2014microsoft}.

+The network is optimized with stochastic gradient descent (SGD).
+Each SGD iteration chooses 10 images at uniformly random and crops a $352 \times 352$ patch from each of them.
+The weight decay and momentum are set to 0.0005 and 0.9, respectively.
+We use the learning rate policy of ``poly", where the current learning rate equals the base one multiplying $(1-curr\_iter/max\_iter)^{power}$.
 The parameter of $power$ is set to 0.9.
 We run 25k/80k iterations ($max\_iter$) of SGD for SBD \cite{hariharan2011semantic} and Cityscapes \cite{cordts2016cityscapes}, respectively.
-For DDS-R training, the base learning rate is set to 5e-7/2.5e-7 for SBD \cite{hariharan2011semantic} and Cityscapes \cite{cordts2016cityscapes}, respectively.
+For DDS-R training, the base learning rate is set to 5e-7/2.5e-7 for SBD and Cityscapes, respectively.
 For DDS-U training, the loss at the beginning of training is very large.
 Therefore, for both SBD and Cityscapes, we first pre-train the network with a fixed learning rate of 1e-8 for 3k iterations and then use the base learning rate of 1e-7 to continue training with the same settings as described above.
-We use the model trained on SBD to test PASCAL VOC2012 without retraining.
-The side upsampling operation is implemented with deconvolution layers by fixing the parameters to perform bilinear interpolation.
+The upsampling operation is implemented with deconvolution layers by fixing the parameters to perform bilinear interpolation.
 All experiments are performed using an NVIDIA TITAN Xp GPU.

 \definecolor{mycolor}{rgb}{.9,.9,.9}